lkkadiri/hotels_sendgrid/README.md

 # Hotel Reservation System

-An Application to buy and sell poolroutes
+An Application to make Hotel reservations.

 ## Installation: